jgajera/frontend-nanodegree-feedreader/README.md

 # Project Overview
 In this project, I was given a web-based application that reads RSS feeds.

 The original developer of this application already included [Jasmine](http://jasmine.github.io/) and started their first test suite.
-I had to understand the application to write a complete test suite.
+I had to thoroughly gain an understanding of the application to write several test suites (requirements outlined [below](#miscnotes)).

 This project primarily makes me practice test-driven development, where I write tests that fail first and code features that pass the initial test requirements.